-- 204. JFSA regulation provides a list of own funds which includes the net assets, the Price Fluctuation Reserve, and the Catastrophe Reserve.
-Solvency margin includes 90% of unrealised gains on available-for-sale securities and 85% of unrealised gains on property. - 205.
+- 205. JFSA regulation provides a list of own funds which includes the net assets, the Price Fluctuation Reserve, and the Catastrophe Reserve.
+Solvency margin includes 90% of unrealised gains on available-for-sale securities and 85% of unrealised gains on property13. - 206.
 Pursuant to provisions of the IBA, Japanese non-life insurers are required to accumulate, for example: - Reserve for price fluctuations: a reserve designed to cover losses due to price fluctuations in assets subject to market price volatility, particularly stocks, bonds and foreign currency-denominated investments.
 The IBA establishes the accumulation standard and a minimum amount of reserve for each asset to provide and to reverse the reserve for price fluctuations.
 The reserve for price fluctuations may be reversed to reduce deficits arising from price fluctuations of those assets. - Catastrophe reserve: a reserve designed to cover losses due to catastrophic events, with the amount calculated based on premium income.
 The catastrophe reserve acts as a provision against risks to which the law of large numbers is not applicable on a single-year basis, in consideration of the particular characteristics of Japanese non-life insurance business, which covers a wide range of risks including disasters.
 The catastrophe reserve shall be reversed during the fiscal year in which a catastrophe occurs.
-The catastrophe reserve is accounted for as part of underwriting reserves (TP) on the balance sheet, but it is included in the available own funds.
+The catastrophe reserve is accounted for as part of underwriting reserves (TP) on the balance sheet, but it is included in the available own funds. - 207.
+The following table summarises how catastrophe reserves are built14.